moritzsalla/adv-visualization/jsToOF/README.md

 This version is a simplified version, only showcasing my fragment shaders.
 Therefore, I've removed the webcam and vertex code blocks.

+Note to self: Unlike processing's `pixelDensity()` function, OF doesn't create a retina capable window by default.
+Setting `High Resolution Capable` to `YES` in `openFrameworks-Info.plist` enables retina support – took me years to find out.
+Very handy.

 ![Screenshot](screenshot.jpg)
 ![Screenshot](screenshot2.jpg)
 ![Screenshot](screenshot3.jpg)

-Tip: Unlike processing's `pixelDensity()` function, OF doesn't create a retina capable window by default.
-Setting `High Resolution Capable` to `YES` in `openFrameworks-Info.plist` enables retina support – took me years to find out.
-Very handy.